moverlin/Kirtley_picogrid/Software/README.md

 ## <a name="uniflash"></a> Uniflash
-To flash the code we use CCS Uniflash, as opposed to the debug mode in CCS.
+To flash our code we use CCS Uniflash, as opposed to the debug mode in CCS.
 *NOTE:* We don't actually know how to flash using CCS debug mode when trying to flash code derived from Pohsu's code!!
 Pohsu doesn't know how to do this either.
 Uniflash is faster anyway, so we have decided that this doesn't bother us for now.

 Steps to use Uniflash: